 The Borough has presented budget to actual comparisons for the General Fund.
-For the year ended December 31, 2017, expenditures exceeded appropriations in the parks and recreation and capital expenditures categories of the general fund by \$349,853.
-These over expenditures were funded by greater than anticipated revenues and loan proceeds.
+For the year ended December 31, 2018, expenditures exceeded appropriations in the capital expenditures category of the general fund by \$1,320,695.
+This over expenditure was funded by greater than anticipated revenues and loan proceeds.
+Additionally, the Borough expects to receive grant funds in 2019 to offset these costs.